 After a year of running the website on my own using the WordPress platform, my wife expressed interest in starting up a food blog.

-That was when I stumbled upon Wealthy Affiliate.
+And that was when I stumbled upon Wealthy Affiliate.

 By giving them a try for free with my wife’s blog, I realized that this service had the things that I was looking for in terms of the educational resources, the WordPress-based platform, and a thriving community.